On the generalized Cheeger problem and an application to 2d strips: Preliminary properties

-where the last inequality is emptily true if $\C^\alpha_\Omega=C_1\cup C_2$, while it can be achieved by choosing the ``best'' two connected components if $\C^\alpha_\Omega$ has more than two connected components.
 Since the above inequality says that there is some set which has $\alpha$-Cheeger ratio strictly better than $\C^\alpha_\Omega$, the contradiction shows this point.\\ {\bf 8.} In the two-dimensional case, the convex hull of any set $E$ has bigger volume and smaller perimeter than $E$, with strict inequalities if $E$ is not already convex.
 The convexity of any $\alpha$-Cheeger set corresponding to a convex set $\Omega$ is then obvious.
 It is to be mentioned that, for the standard Cheeger problem, the convexity of the Cheeger sets of convex domains is known also in the higher dimensional case, see~\cite{StrZie,AltCas,KawLR}.\\ {\bf 9.} This is obvious, since if $\Omega_1\subseteq\Omega_2$ then any subset of $\Omega_1$ is also a subset of $\Omega_2$.
 The fact that the strict inclusion does not imply the strict inequality follows by trivial counterexamples.\\ {\bf 10.} Let us take any set $E\subseteq \Omega$ with $|E|\leq 1$, and let $B_E\subseteq B_1\subseteq \Omega$ be a ball with the same volume as $E$.
 Then,

 where the last inequality holds true whenever $\alpha<1^*$.
 As a consequence, we derive that

 Observe now that, for any $E\subseteq \Omega$ with $|E|\geq 1$, it is

 which by taking the infimum over the sets $E$ and recalling~(\ref{stimora}) concludes the claim.\\ {\bf 11.} The proof of this last claim is almost identical to the previous one: since $|\Omega|\leq 1$, then of course $|E|\leq 1$ for every set $E\subseteq \Omega$, thus